Interfaces Supporting Surface Gap Soliton Ground States in the 1D Nonlinear Schroedinger Equation: Piecewise Linear Potentials and

 \section{Piecewise Linear Potentials $V_1$ and $V_2$}

 Here we consider continuous piecewise linear functions as potentials.
 Unlike in the case of piecewise constant potentials in Section \ref{S:pwise_const}, explicit formulas for the Bloch modes $u_{\pm}$ are now generally not available.
-We compute the Bloch waves via the numerical enclosure method presented in \cite{nag07}.
-All presented results are therefore verified.
+We compute the Bloch waves via the numerical enclosure method presented in \cite{nag09}.
+All presented results are therefore verified in a strict mathematical sense.

 \begin{example} Let us consider the dislocation interface (\ref{E:disloc_interf}) with $\tau_1=\tau_2=:\tau$ for the following 1-periodic potential

 cf. Fig. \ref{PL1q}.